 In 2013, he directed THE ICE CREAM GIRLS, a three part psychological thriller for Left Bank Pictures/ITV 1.
 Drama credits also include the acclaimed HATTIE for BBC4, CONSUMING PASSION for BBC4 and LOST IN AUSTEN for Mammoth/ITV1.

 He has won three BAFTA awards, and a further five BAFTA nominations.
 In 2013, his ITV thriller ‘THE ICE CREAM GIRLS’ won Best TV Drama at the International Black Film Festival.
 His two hour CASE HISTORIES ‘When Will There Be Good News’ starring Jason Isaacs (Ruby Films/BBC1) won the Scottish Bafta for Best Television Drama in 2011.

-As a writer, Dan has just completed his first TV commission, writing the opening episode for the third series of PRAMFACE.
+As a Writer, Dan recently completed his first TV commission, writing the opening episode for the third series of PRAMFACE.